 If you experience difficulty breathing, swelling of the lips, mouth or face you may be experiencing an allergic reaction to the substance you have taken and you should call emergency services immediately.

-Knowing the details of how to properly administer an IM injection can make all the difference in your weight loss goals.
+Knowing the details of how to properly administer an IM injection of Lipotropic B12 can make all the difference in your weight loss goals.

 Consult a doctor before commencing treatment and for correct injecting guidelines.